 If you don’t mind waking up early, you can watch the sunrise from the top of the Empire State Building.
 Tickets are limited to 100 visitors and need to be purchased in advance.
 It’s pricey, costing $100 per person, and tickets are only available for Friday and Saturday mornings.

-Cost: standard tickets start at $37 for adults
+Cost: standard tickets start at $44 for adults and $38 for children

 Website: Get the full details on packages and VIP experiences on the official Empire State Building website.